 Divorcing spouses may have different points of view on issues like property division, custody, or support.
-But this doesn't mean that they have an actual dispute that has to be resolved by a third party.
+But this doesn't mean that they have an actual dispute, which must be resolved by a third party.
 They may simply need help making the decisions together -- and perhaps advice about what's best for them.

 Collaborative divorce (also called collaborative law, or collaborative practice) is a process in which you and your spouse negotiate an acceptable agreement with some professional help.
 You and your spouse each hire specially trained collaborative attorneys who advise and assist you in negotiating the settlement agreement.
 You meet separately with your own attorney and the four of you meet together on a regular basis, in "four-way" meetings.
 A collaborative divorce may also involve other professionals, such as child custody specialists or neutral accountants, who are committed to helping you settle your case without litigation.